Engineering Junkies

 The Future of Tesla and the EV Revolution

-Tesla is now producing more cars than there is demand for.
-The CEO had predicted sales of 10 million cars annually by 2030, with more growth from new factories in Europe, Mexico, and India.
-However, this optimism has led to an oversupply of unsold vehicles.
+Tesla is now building more cars than people are buying.
+The company’s CEO once predicted Tesla would sell 10 million vehicles a year by 2030, supported by new factories in Europe, Mexico, and India.
+But that strong optimism has also created a growing number of unsold vehicles.

 / You Might Also Like /